Traditional Culture Experience

 The inevitability of the refinement of techniques that can be seen in unraveling the history of Iwami Kagura.

-Please experience the drama that has been passed down from generation to generation in this region through hands-on experience at the workshop and interaction with craftspeople.
+Please experience the story that has been passed down from generation to generation in this region through hands-on activities at the workshop and interaction with craftspeople.

 - Sekishu Washi